-- Authentication Dashboard: shows traffic that passed SPF, DKIM, and DMARC, over all received traffic that attempted authentication.
+- Authentication Dashboard: shows traffic that passed SPF, DKIM, & DMARC, and overall received email traffic that attempted authentication.

 - Encryption Dashboard: shows TLS encrypted traffic vs. all mail received from that domain, and consists of two distinct graphs within the same dashboard.

-- Delivery Errors Dashboard: shows rejected/temp-failed traffic vs all authenticated traffic coming from that domain, within a single graph.
-You are also able to see the reason behind why the traffic was rejected or temp-failed.
+- Delivery Errors Dashboard: shows rejected/temp-failed traffic vs all authenticated traffic coming from that domain within a single graph.
+You are also able to see the reason why the traffic was rejected or temp-failed.

-Other email providers are following the Gmail’s way so the time you spend complying with Gmail delivery practices should pay off down the road, too.
+Other email providers are following Gmail’s approach to handling spammers.
+The time you spend optimizing for Gmail delivery should pay off later on.

-Therefore, your goal is to not only get your email delivered to the Gmail user but also land in their Primary tab where it has more chances to be seen and read.
+As a result, your aim should be not only to deliver email to the Gmail user but also get it into their Primary tab, where it has a greater possibility of being seen and read.